Brigham Young University vs Rensselaer Polytechnic Institute

 The Verdict

-These two schools are closely matched on financial outcomes.
-Brigham Young University edges out Rensselaer Polytechnic Institute by 1 points (94 vs 93), but the difference is small enough that major choice and individual circumstances will matter more than the school-level ROI difference.
-Run the numbers for your specific situation using the calculator below.
+It's close.
+Brigham Young University edges out Rensselaer Polytechnic Institute by 1 points (94 vs 93), but that's slim enough that your major and your own aid offers will decide this more than the ROI score does.
+Run your actual numbers in the calculator below before you call it.

 Want to personalize these numbers?